star-ice/case_study/README.md

 + After opening .html files in browser, figures can be downlowded with .png format from the webpage.

-+ Directory *data* contains all case information which was stored as csv file and can be viewed in excel.

 + Directory *to_be_checked* contains files that need to be corrected by Profs.

 ### Code Interpretation